Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Empirical Results

-Table~\ref{tab:combination_alpha_oos} provides strong evidence that the multi-factor combination portfolios retain substantial abnormal performance after standard risk adjustment.
-Across CAPM, FF3, FF5, and FF6, all four portfolio constructions deliver large and statistically significant annualized alphas, indicating that the composite signals are not merely repackaging exposures to canonical equity factors.
+Exhibit \ref{tab:combination_alpha_oos} provides strong evidence that the combination portfolios retain substantial abnormal performance after standard risk adjustment.
+Across CAPM, FF3, FF5, and FF6, all reported portfolio constructions deliver positive and statistically significant annualized alphas.
+For the linear long-short portfolio, the alpha remains stable as the benchmark model becomes richer, ranging from 0.425 ($t=5.33$) under CAPM to 0.414 ($t=5.32$) under FF6.
+The nonlinear LightGBM specification has a lower point estimate (e.g., 0.311 under FF6), but its t-statistics remain consistently high across specifications (around 6.90).
+Taken together, these results suggest that the multi-factor signals are not simply repackaging exposures to standard equity risk factors.

-Two results are especially important.
-First, alpha estimates are highly stable across model specifications: for the linear long-short portfolio, moving from CAPM to FF6 only marginally shifts the alpha from \(0.453\) to \(0.444\).
-This stability suggests that the return premium is robust to increasingly rich benchmark controls.
-Second, the LGBM long-short portfolio exhibits exceptional statistical strength, with \(t\)-statistics consistently around \(7.2\), demonstrating the reliability of the signal even with a lower point estimate compared to the linear model.
-This pattern is consistent with nonlinear combination adding incremental precision to signal extraction.

-Comparing LS and D10 portfolios further clarifies the implementation channel.
-D10 portfolios exhibit similarly large and significant alphas, but their \(t\)-statistics are generally lower than those of LS portfolios.
-This indicates that the short leg contributes meaningful incremental information and improves the statistical efficiency of the tradable strategy by hedging out common risk exposures.

-Overall, Table~\ref{tab:combination_alpha_oos} implies that multi-factor integration is the key performance amplifier in this framework: linear combination already yields robust alpha, while tree-based nonlinear combination improves the precision of risk-adjusted returns.
-These results provide direct support for the multi-factor design choice in the main empirical section.

-Figure~\ref{fig:multivariate_LandS_cum} compares the out-of-sample cumulative return paths under two aggregation schemes.
+Exhibit~\ref{fig:multivariate_LandS_cum} compares the out-of-sample cumulative return paths under two aggregation schemes.
 Two patterns are central.
 First, both aggregation methods generate persistent upward trends in the long and short legs, indicating that the discovered factor set remains monetizable after combination.
 Second, the spread portfolio remains broadly positive over the sample, but its trajectory differs across models: the linear specification exhibits larger interim drawdown episodes, whereas LightGBM shows a smoother drawdown profile and faster stabilization after stress periods.
 This is consistent with nonlinear aggregation better capturing interaction effects among factors.